vuestorefront/vue-storefront/docs/content/cookbook/handling-custom-occ-endpoint.md

 ## Real life example

 Here's an example implementation of the product interest feature.
-This feature is available in OCC API but not in middleware and sdk.
+This feature is available in OCC API, but not in the middleware and SDK integration.
 Let's add support for it.

-First, you need to add a new api method in the middleware.
-(For the sake of simplicity we show how to do it in one file, but for the sake of clean code you should split it into a couple of files.)
+First, you need to add a new API method in the middleware.
+(For simplicity, this guide shows how to do it in one file, but we recommend splitting it into multiple files to maintain cleaner code.)

 ```typescript [storefront-middleware/middleware.config.ts]
 import {